The World We Live In (Life magazine)

+"The Earth is Born" - Part I (December 8, 1952).

-The World We Live In appeared in the pages of LIFE magazine from December 8, 1952, to December 20, 1954.
+"The World We Live In" appeared in the pages of LIFE magazine from December 8, 1952, to December 20, 1954.
 A science series, it comprised 13 parts published on an average of every eight weeks.
 Written by Lincoln Barnett, The World We Live In spanned a diverse range of topics concerning planet Earth and universe, and employed the talents of artists and photographers, including cameramen Alfred Eisenstaedt and Fritz Goro and artists Rudolph Zallinger and Chesley Bonestell.
-The parts were illustrated with art and photos, often presented in large gatefolds which showed two sides of a scenario.
+The parts were illustrated with art and photos, often presented in large gatefolds.